Principal Investigator

 Postdoctoral Research Associate

-PhD student, Environmental Sciences
+PhD student, Soil and Environmental Sciences

 Shuchao Ye

-Master student, Environmental Sciences
+PhD student, Soil and Environmental Sciences

 Lab Alumni